N3Cr0N/CodeIgniter-HMVC/README.md

 # Codeigniter-HMVC
-CodeIgniter 3.1.10 with Modular Extensions - HMVC (With PHP backward functions for each() and list() -> https://github.com/N3Cr0N/HMVC) and code optimisation
+CodeIgniter 3.1.10 with HMVC (With PHP backward functions for each() and list() and code optimisations -> https://github.com/N3Cr0N/HMVC) and Whoops Error Handling Framework -> https://github.com/filp/whoops

 # Modular Extensions - HMVC